nimafaanunu19/Evil-USB/README.md

 2. Transfer inject.bin file that is generated into a microSD card.
 (Note: The sd card needs to be formatted as FAT/FAT32, and have NO OTHER FILES/FOLDERS)
 3. Place microSD into Rubber Ducky and surprise your friends.

+## Potential Customization
+What I have created is a template for this attack.
+You can customize this in many different ways.
+One easy way would be to change the email address that it sends the usernames and passwords to.
+A more creative way would be to hide these processes in the background so that the user has no idea this is happening.
+Up to you!

 ## Usage Agreement
 This repositories contents are not intended for any use other than educational.